ietf-wg-cellar/matroska-specification/codec/av1.md

     * Encrypted partitions MUST span all complete 16-byte blocks of the __[decode_tile]__ structure (including any trailing bits).

     * Bytes at the beginning of the __[decode_tile]__ that do not fit in the 16-bytes encrypted partitions SHOULD be added to the preceding unprotected partition.
-As a result the Encrypted partitions MAY NOT start at the first byte of the __[decode_tile]__ structure, but some number of bytes following that.
+As a result the Encrypted partitions might not start at the first byte of the __[decode_tile]__ structure, but some number of bytes following that.

 # More TrackEntry mappings